 “Senator Feingold exemplifies the ‘responsible and meaningful citizenship’ that Lawrence University values, that is central to our mission and that we would like our students to observe in action,” said Beck.
 “As we celebrate the commencement of the Class of 2011, we are honored to be doing so with a thoughtful and humane leader who exemplifies integrity and independent thinking.”

 This spring, Feingold served as a visiting professor at Marquette University Law School where he taught the course “Current Legal Issues: The U.S. Senate.”

 Feingold graduated Phi Beta Kappa from the University of Wisconsin in 1975 and earned a law degree in 1977 from Oxford University as a Rhodes Scholar.
 After returning to the states, he earned a law degree with honors from Harvard Law School in 1979.
 Feingold practiced law in Madison with the firms Foley & Lardner and LaFollette & Sinykin from 1979-85.

 A native of Janesville, Feingold first ran for public office in 1982, winning a seat in the Wisconsin State Senate.
 He was re-elected in 1986 and 1990 before successfully running for the U.S. Senate in 1992, defeating two-term incumbent Republican Robert Kasten.

 As a U.S. Senator, Feingold made a point of visiting each of Wisconsin’s 72 counties annually to conduct “listening sessions” with voters.
 This approach was one example of Senator Feingold’s honest desire to represent his state with respect for all of its citizens.

 Lawrence University, "Lawrence Recognizing Former U.S. Senator Russ Feingold with Honorary Degree at 162nd Commencement" (2011).
 Press Releases.
-Paper 491.
+491.